 If you choose to work on a KiT day, you have no contractual right to pay over and above statutory maternity pay on those days, so any extra pay is a matter for negotiation and agreement.
 However, the National Minimum Wage must be paid and KiT days must not be discriminatory.
 To avoid discrimination, employers should usually pay their employees their normal pay, after off-setting any SMP received during the relevant week.

-You should check that the additional pay does not jeopardise any benefits such as Tax Credits.
+You should check that the additional pay does not jeopardise any benefits you may be entitled to.

 Especially if your workplace is unionised, there is likely to be a policy in place on payment for KiT days.